python-screen-builder/python-screen-builder/README.md

 ## Change Log - what is fixed in version 2.0:

-- Button image text can now be set back to empty string
+- button image text can now be set back to empty string
-- Sometimes could not delete widget after changing some properties
+- sometimes could not delete widget after changing some properties
 - added try-except for bad int values and int to type_name list
 - added set_init_pos function to reset initial position of widgets
 - made radius (0, 0, 0, 0), not None for all widgets that use this property